Whatsapp Icon

 Maintaining your wig or hairpiece ensures its longevity.
 Synthetic and human hair wigs require different care approaches:

 • Synthetic: Use a wig shampoo and conditioner designed for synthetic fibers.
-Avoid heat styling tools to prevent damages.
+Avoid heat-styling tools to prevent damage.

-• Human Hair: Although you can use regular hair products, those specifically designed for wigs will better preserve its natural look and feel.
+• Human Hair: Although you can use regular hair products, those specifically designed for wigs will better preserve their natural look and feel.

 Financial Assistance